 What is the L-type battery terminal?

-The L-type battery terminal has a specific design of a battery terminal connector shaped like the letter “L.” It is commonly used in automotive and marine applications, providing a secure connection between the battery and electrical components. -
+The L-type battery terminal is shaped like the letter “L” and is commonly used in automotive and marine applications for secure electrical connections.

 What is the most widely used type of battery terminal?